Definition of Art

 Aesthetic Function of Art

 Traditionally, artists strive to craft visually or aurally pleasing experiences.
-They employ various techniques, styles, and mediums to engage the senses and provide audiences with aesthetic enjoyment.
+They use various techniques, styles, and media to engage the senses and provide audiences with aesthetic enjoyment.
 This pursuit of beauty and sensory pleasure is a foundational aspect of the aesthetic function of art.

 Educational Function of Art

-Art offers a window into diverse cultures, historical periods, and human experiences.
-By exploring different artistic expressions, we gain cultural awareness and reflect on the broader context of human creativity.
+Also, art offers a window into diverse cultures, historical periods, and human experiences.
+The study of historical art periods gives us cultural awareness and lets us see the broader context of art.

 Social Function of Art